-For the next several months, we will discover the artistic practice of over 10 artists from the Third Realm: Contemporary Art From Asia exhibition.
+For the next several months, we will discover the artistic practice of 8 artists from the Third Realm: Contemporary Art From Asia exhibition.

 In the work of Lu Yang, many influences come together including science, technology, popular culture and Japanese comics.
 Her recent multimedia works, as shown in the gallery, examine the increasingly digital nature of our world.

 For example, the still image below comes from the piece titled Wrathful King Kong Core (2011).
 For this video, the artist borrows ideas from brightly coloured digital animations and video games to combine images of the human brain with that of Tibetan Buddhist deities or gods, in order to break down the religious symbols of these figures.

 By using this technique of borrowing imagery from different sources, we will look at how several Japanese comics creators use value in their works, in order to make an original drawing that is a combination of these techniques.

 - White drawing paper, full 8.5 X 11 inch sheets or cut in half to 8.5 X 5.5 inches

 - Tracing paper, full 9 X 12 inch sheets cut in half to 6 X 9 inches

 - Coloured construction paper, 6 X 9 inch sheets